donlevans29/coding-school/README.md

 - https://www.youtube.com/watch?v=azcrPFhaY9k&t=632s
 - https://www.youtube.com/watch?v=1i8ylq4j_EY

--There is no genius
+- There is no genius
--Lose the ego
+- Lose the ego
--Criticism is not evil
+- Criticism is not evil
--Embrace failure
+- Embrace failure
--Iterate Quickly
+- Iterate Quickly
--Be a small fish
+- Be a small fish
--Be influenced
+- Be influenced
--Be vulnerable
+- Be vulnerable
--Tools
+- Tools
--Involve collaborators early, but not too (at the 'sweet spot')
+- Involve collaborators early, but not too (at the 'sweet spot')

 resources credit:
 https://github.com/donlevans29/coding-interview-university